Streetside Gallery Map

 Council has put together a map of public artworks throughout the Lane Cove area.

 The interactive Streetside Gallery Map includes destinations and descriptions of the artworks to allow you to explore the local area in your own time.

-Bush at Dusk by Helen Proctor Wander by this stunning new giant mural off Christie Street and be impressed by its design, scale, and colour.
+Wander by this stunning new giant mural off Christie Street and be impressed by its design, scale, and colour.
 Designed and painted by artist Helen Proctor, this new St Leonards icon is an abstract of waterways and bushland.
 The mural is 530 square metres.

 Helen says 'The design draws inspiration from North Shore waterways and bushland.
 The design is kept abstract with the view looking through trees across a waterway.
 The colour palette is slightly muted with pops of colour coming through.
-These colours and a non literal interpretation of the landscape creates an non imposing mural for those in and above the library.'
+These colours and a non-literal interpretation of the landscape creates an non imposing mural for those in and above the library.'

 Another Street Library has popped up in Greenwich featuring the work of Sydney-based artist Shana Danon (@emiliofrankdesigns) entitled Streets of Your Town.